cossacklabs/themis/README.md

 # Quickstart Crash Course

-1. Fetch the repository
+1. Fetch the repository: git clone https://github.com/cossacklabs/themis.git
-2. Have OpenSSL/LibreSSL + OpenSSL/LibreSSL Dev pack (libssl-dev) installed
+2. Have OpenSSL/LibreSSL + OpenSSL/LibreSSL Dev pack (libssl-dev) installed at typical paths: /usr/lib /usr/include.
 3. Have typical gcc environment installed
 4. Fire 'make install' and you're good most of the cases
 5. Dive into [our wiki](https://github.com/cossacklabs/themis/wiki) for the docs, take a look at docs/examples for examples.

+It is really advisable to [go the long way and read the docs](https://github.com/cossacklabs/themis/wiki/2.1-Building-and-installing), but god blessed the brave.